MasterCloudApps-Projects/ElasticFaultTolerant-GroupChat/EFTGCA-VertxAppTests/README.md

 Test Finished
 ```

-In this example we can observe the number of necessary reconnections (7), and also the fact that there isn't messages lost
+In this example we can observe the number of necessary reconnections (7), and also the fact that there isn't lost messages.